 Try to figure out what place in town is the place to be for retirees.
 This can be a pub, restaurant or any other place that retirees like to meet up.
 Also, it can be a specific day or time that retirees come together at that place.
 When you’ve figured this out by asking around, you’ve got the one-dollar ticket to finding your retired friend.
 The only thing you have

 Why Socializing In Retirement Is Important

-And when you feel loninely.
+And when you feel lonely.
 Know that you’re not the only one.
-About 40 percent of adult Americans are feeling lonely according to the Harvard Business Review?
+About 40 percent of adult Americans feel lonely, according to the Harvard Business Review.
 And that was even before Covid.

 Let’s take a look at what having strong social connections can do for you: